 Founding Partners

+The Foundations Press is actively seeking founding institutional partners.
 Founding partners receive a permanent license structure and founding attribution in all program documentation.
-The founding partner licensing structure remains for the life of the relationship.

 Commission and Partnership